Reinhold has finished a larce scale painting in Vienna

 NIGHT TALK SHOW 'STÖCKL' JUNE 2016

-In June 2016 Reinhold Ponesch was invited along with Johanna Mikl Leitner, Juli Zeh and Karl Markovics to join Barbara Stöckl's Night Talk Show.
+In June 2016 Reinhold Ponesch was invited along with Johanna Mikl Leitner, Juli Zeh and Karl Markovics to join Barbara Stöckl's Night Talk Show at the Austrian TV-Channel ORF 2.

 NEW YORK OKTOBER 2015 - MARCH 2016